 PCI applies to all organizations (departments) or merchants, regardless of size or number of transactions, that accept, transmit or store any card holder data.
 Said another way, if any customer of that organization ever pays the merchant directly using a credit card or debit card, then the PCI DSS requirements apply.

 Get reimbursed for out-of-pocket expenses by completing a Reimbursement/Advance/Payment Form, better known as the RAP Form.
 Depending on the funding source there are different requirements.

 You should receive your reimbursement in 2-4 weeks from the time of submission.

 Yes, you need to provide an itemized receipt when requesting reimbursement.

 Only if the supplier would not accept the tax-exempt certificate.

 Yes, a short description up to 20 characters is available to you.

-In order to see any accounts on UBFirst, you must be given access to each account for your UBITName.
+In order to see any UBF accounts in SIRI, you must have access to the money dashboard and you must be given access to each account for your UBITName.
 You can do that by following the Request Access link.